fshowalter/movielog/reviews/inside-out-2015.md

 _Inside Out_ drives home the message that growing up means accepting sadness as a part of life, yet it can’t apply that lesson to its own ending.

 [^1]: Saddest Disney scene I can remember.
-Seriously, Bambi’s mom has nothing on this.
+Bambi’s mom has nothing on this.